 - Never stop taking any prescription medication without first consulting your healthcare provider.

 - If you have any side effects, tell your healthcare provider about them.

-- Tell your healthcare provider about all your other drugs and supplements, including over-the-counter medications and vitamins.
+- Tell your healthcare provider about all your other drugs and supplements, including over-the-counter medications and vitamins (and holistic type supplements).